shauryak890/mental-health-chatbot/README.md

    pip install -r requirements.txt
    ```

+4. Set up ShuttleAI for more natural responses (optional but recommended):
+   - Sign up for a free account at [ShuttleAI](https://shuttleai.app/)
+   - Create an API key from your dashboard
+   - Open `app.py` and add your API key to the `SHUTTLE_API_KEY` variable

-4. Run the Flask server:
+5. Run the Flask server:
    ```
    python app.py
    ```